Ella-0/grime/README.md

 # Grime

-Repository for the grime compiler and standard libraries.
+Repository for the grime language specification, compiler and standard libraries.

 ## Building